Dr. Shadi Farhangrazi, PhD, MS, MBA

 Co-Founder and Chief Executive Officer

-Dr. Shadi Farhangrazi is an American biochemist, neuroscientist, infectious diseases expert, and an expert in the area of future and emerging technologies, innovation and entrepreneurship.
+Dr. Shadi Farhangrazi is a biochemist, neuroscientist, infectious diseases expert, and an expert in the area of future and emerging technologies, innovation and entrepreneurship.
 Dr. Farhangrazi is the CEO, president and Co-founder of S. M. Discovery Group (SMDG).

 Internationally recognized speaker, Dr. Farhangrazi teaches and works globally, and has been an advisor and consultant to major multinational companies, governmental and non-governmental organizations and biotechnology companies in such diverse areas as strategy and business development, product placement and global health.
 Dr. Farhangrazi has worked on multi-million dollars projects with multinational companies and organizations including Boeing Co., The US State Department, USAID, The Home Depot Foundation, ALS Foundation and over 45 companies (small and early stage enterprises to companies which are now publicly traded) and organizations worldwide.
 Dr. Farhangrazi has advised numerous companies globally and her work has taken her over the last decade from back-country remote towns and villages in Rwanda, slums of Kenya and Mumbai, Research Parks in India and Malaysia, high tech companies in Silicon Valley, U.S. and Europe to working with international companies and organizations and meetings with global leaders.
 She has worked extensively in countries across Africa, Europe and Asia.